-- 69. No member of staff may give a pupil their personal email address.
+69. No member of staff may give a pupil their personal email address.
 Nor should a member of staff accept pupils as 'Facebook friends'.
-Children and staff should never reply to unpleasant or unwanted emails or open files from people they don't know. - 70.
-When writing emails or instant messages, think carefully about the content.
+Children and staff should never reply to unpleasant or unwanted emails or open files from people they don't know.

+70. When writing emails or instant messages, think carefully about the content.
 When angry or distressed, you might send something likely to cause further anguish.
-Leave the computer and discuss the issue with someone else. - 71.
-Pupils are encouraged to respect other people on and offline and to recognise how sharing a secret and passing on numbers and passwords can cause harm and distress to others. - 72.
-The issue of being a bystander or accessory is addressed with all children.
-Being a bystander can include: - a. forwarding messages; - b. contributing to discussions; or
+Leave the computer and discuss the issue with someone else.

+71. Pupils are encouraged to respect other people on and offline and to recognise how sharing a secret and passing on numbers and passwords can cause harm and distress to others.

+72. The issue of being a bystander or accessory is addressed with all children.
+Being a bystander can include:

+- a. forwarding messages;

+- b. contributing to discussions; or

-- c. taking part in an online poll. - 73.
-Jayne Hollinshead completed the online NSPCC course (approved by CEOP) 'Keeping Children Safe Online' on 15/02/21.
-The Thinkyouknow presentation provides an overview of young people's online behaviour and CEOP's Thinkuknow educational materials.
+- c. taking part in an online poll.

+73. The Thinkyouknow presentation provides an overview of young people's online behaviour and CEOP's Thinkuknow educational materials.
 Tettenhall College parents can also access Mr A Foster's website www.iLearn2.co.uk which includes parent resources including hundreds of video tutorials, activity ideas, tips and advice to support learning and help keep children safe online.
 The website also includes parent guides to different technologies and social media platforms, and new resources are added every month.
-National Crime Agency's CEOP Education Programme provides information for the children's workforce and parents and carers on protecting children and young people from online child sexual abuse. - 74.
-The PSHE Coordinator, Mrs N Austin, is also CEOP-trained and completed the online NSPCC course (approved by CEOP) 'Keeping Children Safe Online' on 17/08/21.
-Esafety is taught to pupils by using CEOP's Thinkuknow materials with pupils during assemblies and PSHE lessons. - 75.
-Other resources that support schools and colleges include: - a.
-Be Internet Legends developed by Parent Zone and Google is a free internet safety curriculum with PSHE accredited lesson plans and teaching resources for Key Stage 2 pupils - b.
-Disrespectnobody is Home Office advice and includes resources on healthy relationships, including sexting and pornography - c.
+National Crime Agency's CEOP Education Programme provides information for the children's workforce and parents and carers on protecting children and young people from online child sexual abuse.

+74. E-safety is taught to pupils by using CEOP's Thinkuknow materials with pupils during assemblies and PSHE lessons.

+75. Other resources that support schools and colleges include:

+a.
+Be Internet Legends developed by Parent Zone and Google is a free internet safety curriculum with PSHE accredited lesson plans and teaching resources for Key Stage 2 pupils b.
+Disrespectnobody is Home Office advice and includes resources on healthy relationships, including sexting and pornography c.
 Education for a connected world framework from the UK Council for Internet Safety supports the development of the curriculum and is of particular relevance to RSHE education and Computing.
-It is designed, however, to be usable across the curriculum and beyond (covering early years through to age 18) and to be central to a whole school or college approach to safeguarding and online safety. - d.
-PSHE association provides guidance to schools on developing their PSHE curriculum - e.
-Teaching online safety in school is departmental guidance outlining how schools can ensure their pupils understand how to stay safe and behave online as part of existing curriculum requirements - f.
+It is designed, however, to be usable across the curriculum and beyond (covering early years through to age 18) and to be central to a whole school or college approach to safeguarding and online safety.

+d.
+PSHE association provides guidance to schools on developing their PSHE curriculum e.
+Teaching online safety in school is departmental guidance outlining how schools can ensure their pupils understand how to stay safe and behave online as part of existing curriculum requirements f.
 UK Safer Internet Centre developed guidance and resources that can help with the teaching of the online safety component of the Computing Curriculum.